hashicorp/terraform-website/content/source/docs/enterprise/private/diagnostics.html.md

 ```

 Next you will need to copy the `hashicorp-support.tar.gz.enc` file listed above off the instance.
 This
 can be done via scp or another tool that can interface with the system over SSH/SFTP.
-For example:
+For example on Linux and Mac OS X:

 ```
 local$ scp -i ~/.ssh/hc-eng-emp.pem tfe-admin@1.2.3.4:/var/lib/hashicorp-support/hashicorp-support.tar.gz.enc .